-The models were fine-tuned using the data split described in the previous section on the L4S dataset.
-Six input bands—Blue, Green, Red, NIR, SWIR1, and SWIR2—were selected, aligning with the pretraining phase of the Prithvi model.
-The input images are up sampled into 224$\times$224 to match the configuration of Prithvi backbone.
+The models were fine-tuned using the data splits described above.
+Six-band HLS reflectance images were selected and upsampled to 224~$\times$~224 to match the configuration of the Prithvi-EO-2.0 backbone.
 Data augmentation was applied by randomly flipping images both vertically and horizontally.
-The model was fine-tuned with two different loss functions: weighted cross-entropy (wCE) loss, with a weighted ratio of 2:8 for negative and positive pixels, and Lovasz loss \cite{berman2018lovasz}.
+We considered two different loss functions: weighted cross-entropy (wCE) loss, with a weighted ratio of 2:8 for negative and positive pixels, and Lovasz loss~\cite{berman2018lovasz}.
 Gradient descent was performed using the Adam optimizer with a learning rate of 1e-5.
-Additionally, a cosine learning rate scheduler with warm-up and restart \cite{loshchilov2016sgdr} was utilized to enhance model convergence.
-The model was trained for 100 epochs with a batch size of 8, and the checkpoint with the lowest validation loss was selected for evaluation.
+Additionally, a cosine learning rate scheduler with warm-up and restart~\cite{loshchilov2016sgdr} was utilized to enhance model convergence.
+The models were trained for 100 epochs with a batch size of 8, and the checkpoints with the lowest validation loss were selected for evaluation.

-For a comparative study on the landslide mapping task, U-Net \cite{ronneberger2015u} and U-Net++ \cite{zhou2018unet++} were employed.
-These are popular and powerful models that have been used to support a wide range of environmental mapping tasks, including landslide mapping \cite{li2023assessment, ghorbanzadeh2022outcome,ling2024optimized}.
-It is worth noting that this dataset was also used in the 2022 Landslide4Sense (L4S) competition, with several winning models reported by \citep{ghorbanzadeh2022outcome}.
-However, those models and results were based on customized training strategies, such as self-training using test data, pseudo-label refinement, and ensemble methods.
-In contrast, our study focuses on evaluating the performance of the foundation model, Prithvi-EO-2.0, on the L4S downstream task and comparing it with existing deep learning models under a standardized training protocol (e.g., consistent data splits, augmentation techniques, and training platforms) as discussed above to ensure a fair comparison.
+For this task, U-Net~\cite{unet} and U-Net++~\cite{zhou2018unet++} were used as baselines models for comparison, both with a ResNet50 as the backbone.
+These are popular and powerful models that have been used to support a wide range of environmental mapping tasks, including landslide mapping~\cite{li2023assessment, L4S-2022,ling2024optimized}.
+It is worth noting that this dataset was also used in the 2022 Landslide4Sense competition, with several winning models reported by~\cite{L4S-2022}.
+However, those results were based on customized training strategies, such as self-training using test data, pseudo-label refinement, and ensemble methods.
+In contrast, our study focuses on evaluating the performance of the Prithvi-EO-2.0 models on the L4S task and comparing it with existing deep learning models under a standardized training protocol (i.e., consistent data splits, augmentation techniques, and training platforms) to ensure a fair comparison.